 One moment, you’re wandering through the Middle Ages at King John’s Castle.
 The next, you’re in a rejuvenated Milk Market.

 One minute you’re amongst old Georgian townhouses.
 Then, you’re sipping cocktails in a five-star hotel.
 There’s no way to categorise Limerick city, and the locals wouldn’t have it any other way.

-Is it a bird, is it a plane
+Is it a boat, or a plane?

 Beyond the city and suburbs, the N69 road west takes drivers along the Shannon Estuary, passing 18th century Curragh Chase Forest Park and House, before ambling into a most unusual flying machine at Foynes.